What is Academic Mentoring at LSE?

 Academic Mentors Community of Practice

-In response to the COVID-19 pandemic the Eden Centre has established an Academic Mentors Community of Practice which meets fortnightly.
-If you would like to join the community of practice please get in touch with Dr Akile Ahmet, Academic Developer for Inclusive Education: email@example.com.
+If you would like to join the community of practice please get in touch with Dr Akile Ahmet (Head, Inclusive Education) via email@example.com.

 Academic Mentors Community of Practice: Co-Developed Resources